Skip to Content

 More About the Appraiser’s Reports

-The appraisal rent analysis can seem mysterious.
-What are these forms?
+The appraisal rent analysis can seem daunting.

 Small Residential Income Property Appraisal Report (Fannie Mae Form 1025/Freddie Mac Form 72): This is similar to the single-family appraisal report, except it is specific to 2-4 unit properties.
 It reviews comparable rentals in the area as well as comparable sales.
 Its purpose is to determine market rents for each unit as well as the value of the entire property.
 Below is an image of a part of the form, or you can download it here for a full view.